instance-id/nodebb-plugin-emailer-gmail-oauth2/README.md

+# PLUGIN IS UNDER DEVELOPMENT AND TESTING - DO NOT USE!
+IT WILL NOT WORK YET!
 # NodeBB Emailer (Gmail)

 This NodeBB plugin allows NodeBB to send emails to users through the third-party transactional email service [Gmail](http://gmail.com).